So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 Who is it?

-Here we this is almost as this is almost like the news we got from the battlefield in Iraq, but we were told that the fatality rate, battlefield fatality rate, was at an all-time low.
+This is almost like the news we got from the battlefield in Iraq when we were told that the fatality rate, battlefield fatality rate, was at an all-time low.

 Terrible news.

-We hope that eating less fat later in life would reduce the risk of cancer and heart disease, but it doesn't, so we are disappointed.
+We hoped that eating less fat later in life would reduce the risk of cancer and heart disease, but it doesn't, so we are disappointed.

-Researchers suggested the women in the long-running study with an average of age of 62 may have started their healthy eating too late.
+Researchers suggested the women in the long-running study, with an average age of 62, may have started their healthy eating too late.

 They also didn't reduce fats as much as the diet demanded, and most remained overweight, a major risk factor for cancer and heart problems.